-Ontario remains one of the largest users of pet dogs and cats in research.
-Between 2018 and 2022, more than 22,000 dogs and cats were used in Ontario research, with over 13,000 acquired directly through municipal pounds or the “Donated by Owner” category, according to government statistics.
+Ontario has been one of the largest users of dogs and cats in research in Canada.
+Between 2018 and 2024, more than 29,700 dogs and cats were used in Ontario research, with over 13,000 acquired directly through municipal pounds or the “Donated by Owner” category, according to government statistics.

 Support Our Campaign with a One-Time or Monthly Donation